Anderson Carriage Co. (1907-1910)

 This is a Detroit Electric Model D serial plate (1910) bonhams |

-From about 1910 to 1912, some Detroit Electric models had a false hood and radiator to make the car appear more conventional but they did not carry a radiator emblem.
-The following photo shows a restored Detroit Electric, which is stated to be from 1912.
-The car displays the "Detroit Electric" logo on a script mounted on a false radiator.
-This Detroit Electric logo style radiator script is not seen on original period photos but is seen on several restored Detroit Electric cars and has most likely been produced specially for the restoration, but I cannot confirm this.
+The following photo from Canada shows a restored 1912 Detroit Electric.
+The car displays the "Detroit Electric" logo on a brass script mounted on a false radiator.
+This Detroit Electric logo style radiator script is not seen on original period photos but is seen on several restored Detroit Electric cars and has most likely been produced specially for the restoration and for display at auto shows.

 Detroit Electric showing a radiator script (1912) vancouver electric vehicle association |